All About Radiation: Radiation Exposure & Radiation Sickness

 Gamma Rays

-Gamma rays are electromagnetic radiation like X-rays, light, and radio waves.
-Gamma rays have the ability to enter a human body directly —contingent upon their energy—but can be potentially obstructed by thick walls of cement or lead.
+Gamma rays are electromagnetic radiation, like X-rays, light, and radio waves.
+Depending on their energy, gamma rays can enter a human body directly, but thick walls of cement or lead can potentially obstruct them.

 Neutrons